allanrbo/dokuwikiemailobfuscator/README.md

-# Email address obfusctator for Dokuwiki
+# Email address obfuscator for Dokuwiki

 Detects email addresses in your Wiki-text and replaces the @ with: